dees040/festing/README.md

 You're now ready for setup.

 The package comes with a small config file.
-The default config should be good in the most use cases.
+The default config should be good in most use cases.
 However, feel free to change it.
 To publish the config file run the following command

 ```bash
 php artisan vendor:publish --provider="dees040\Festing\ServiceProvider" --tag="config"